prateeksarangi/ColabBoard/README.md

 * Videostreams are shared SFU Style

 ### Loadbalancer Setup/Configuration  ###
-To setup a loadbalancer just start a second Accelerator server on a different server and change this parameters in your /config/config.json
+To setup a loadbalancer just start a second Cognitive-collaboration server on a different server and change this parameters in your /config/config.json
 * "loadBalancerAuthKey": "key", //Change to the same loadBalancerAuthKey as the key on the master server
 * "isMaster": false,
-* "masterURL": "https://myAcceleratorDomain.tl", //Change this to the URL of your main server
+* "masterURL": "https://myCognitive-collaborationDomain.tl", //Change this to the URL of your main server
 * "enableLocalMCU": true

 Loadbalancing scheduling atm: